HoustonRuby/rails_girls/06_appendix/how_does_the_internet_work.md

 # How does the Internet work?

-Whenever you go to watch a video on Youtube, check your wall on Facebook, run a search on Google, or even just use the Chirper app we're building a conversation occurs between two or more programs--sometimes, on two or more different computers, sometimes even on two or more continents!
+Whenever you go to watch a video on Youtube, check your wall on Facebook, run a search on Google, or even just use the Chirper app we're building, a conversation occurs between two or more programs.
+Sometimes, the conversation occurs on two or more different computers, sometimes even on two or more continents!

-## A simple exmaple ##
+## A simple example ##

 Open your browser, and go to http://www.example.com](http://www.example.com).